|

 These images will reinforce the positive processes you

 will go through to achieve your desired result.
+Visualisation and

 imagination are closely related to the unconscious mind.